-In a similar vein, if you throw together a batch of these homemade Wheat Thins, your guests probably won't believe you made them yourself, but they'll probably be happy nonetheless.
+In a similar vein, if you throw together a batch of these homemade Wheat Thins, your family probably won't believe you made them yourself, but they'll probably be happy nonetheless.
 You may want to double up on the recipe, though, since these are best eaten by the handful, using both hands.

 These homemade tortilla chips are for all the salsa and guac and the dips you're going to lay out, but they are also the ideal base for nachos.
-Yes, store-bought chips are totally fine and, yes, store-bought chips are super easy on the host, but nothing can compare to a freshly fried chip, liberally salted by your own hand.
+Yes, store-bought chips are totally fine and, yes, store-bought chips are super convenient, but nothing can compare to a freshly fried chip, liberally salted by your own hand.
 And for those nachos?
 We've got a nacho recipe roundup in the works, but you can also always rely on our handy-dandy, state-of-the-art nacho generator!

 There's no reason game-day snacks have to be junk food.
 For a more refined option, try these Thai-style shrimp cakes, nicely spicy from jalapeños and beautifully green from a big handful of cilantro.
 You can serve them with our homemade sweet chili dipping sauce, or simply doctor up store-bought sauce with fish sauce and lime juice.

 These delightfully cheesy and chewy dough balls go by a variety of names in South America, but they are invariably delicious no matter what you call them.
 The key to them is a specific type of tapioca starch—you will want to figure out how to get it in advance, as some of the ones more typically available in grocery stores are too finely milled.
 We strongly suggest you get your hands on sour tapioca starch, since the sour tang it brings to the bread goes quite nicely with the combination of cheeses.
 Fair warning: They're pretty addictive.